singhayush007/MongoDB/README.md

 # MongoDB
-This repository is an explanation of MongoDB
+This repository is an explanation of MongoDB CRUD operations